jbpawlik/SwimNW/README.md

 5:50 - Everything is broken.
 It was fine last night but now it's not. :|

 6:00 - Now it's working again.
 For no particular reason

+8:00 - I put in marker icons that switch depending on the type of swim.
+Trying to get the navigation button to be its own thing to minimize screen clutter